rafaelxky/RPlace/README.md

 # project wide compilation
 - currently rplace allows you to parse whole projects if no target is specified in the CLI arguments

+# project config
+- project config config is defined in the rplace.toml file
+- here is defined the root file to be executed
+- this allows you to simply run "rplace" to run the program

 # list of examples
 ```